Well Woman Healthcheck

 - Chemotherapy and other radiation therapies may be done for those who are in an advanced stage of endometrial cancer.

 - Medications such hormone regulators must be taken to prevent complications.
+If you wish to discuss about any specific problem, you can consult a gynaecologist.

 Regular medical checkups and tests can be very helpful in prevention of cancer and growth of malignant cells or tumours.
 With the increase in the rates of cervical cancer, gynaecological checkups are of utmost need.
 For effective cervical cancer prevention, Pap smear bears the maximum number of success rates.